Knivlac/OSP-OnlineWeb/doc/project_description.md

 The goal of our project is to develop a simple online book shop website that provides users with a convenient platform to browse and purchase products.
 For this project, the products featured on the website will only be books.
 The website will have a user-friendly interface with a landing page displaying a catalogue of books.
 Additionally, the website will incorporate a login system for both users and administrators.

 The primary objectives of the project are as follows:
+- Implement a secure login functionality for users and administrators.
 - Provide users with the ability to browse through the inventory of products.
-- Implement a secure login functionality for users and administrators.
-- Enable administrators to manage the website, including maintaining web server services, managing prices, and adding/removing items.
+- Enable administrators to manage the website, including maintaining web server services, managing product attributes, and adding/removing products.
 - Implement a cart function for users, allowing them to add products for purchase, and keeping a record of purchase history.
 (Uncertain)

 Note: This is not a real E-commerce website.
 No real transactions will be involved.